An Autumn in Southwest Colorado

 The group will meet around 5:30am in Ridgway for our last sunrise together.
 We'll have the option of visiting a place we've already been, or the chance to go to another new spot.
 After sunrise, we'll say our final "see-you-laters", and head our separate ways.

 Guiding.
-As an expert and someone who frequently travels the coast, I will be sharing my knowledge on locations, taking you to the place where I believe there to be the most favorable weather, as well as knowledge of the tide tables and which locations shoot best under which conditions.
+I will be sharing my knowledge on locations, taking you to the place where I believe there to be the most favorable weather for photography.

 Post Processing Session.
 There will be one session at the end of the weekend where we will go over and work through a few of the images we captured together.
 These sessions will talk about everything from file storage to workflow to sharpening a final image for print or web.
 You will be learning post processing techniques that allow you to have full control over your images.
 Time will be left for a short image critique at the end of the processing sessions.